dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/26
+Another idea for vertical movement in code editors is to have an "infinite scroll" by showing the "previous" or "next" file, where the order might be the order of files in the project file tree of the editor/IDE.

 #### 2024/06/25
 Similar to code navigation to the previous/next word being really useful (it should be the default!), it feels like something is missing for moving vertically 🤔 Because going up/down one line is too slow, up/down method is too fast, up/down a page is too unstructured.